-Educator and researcher Alice Eldridge is the inventor of the hybrid electro-acoustic instrument known as the Feedback Cello.
+Educator and researcher Alice Eldridge is the co-creator of the hybrid electro-acoustic instrument known as the Feedback Cello.